Rick Steiner: New Japan Pro-Wrestling and Pro Wrestling Noah (2002–2005, 2008)

 Following WCW's closure, Steiner returned to the ring in February 2002; returning to New Japan Pro-Wrestling.
 He continued to wrestle in local venues and made several appearances, with fellow former WCW superstar Buff Bagwell, around the southeast United States and the independent circuit.
 In May 2002 Rick reunited with Scott, since the closing of WCW, and defeated Hiroshi Tanahashi and Kensuke Sasaki which was refereed by Chyna.
 In 2002, he also made an appearance in All Japan Pro Wrestling losing to Bill Goldberg.
 In 2003, he teamed with Scott Norton in New Japan.

 Rick worked for Pro Wrestling Noah from 2004 to 2005.

-On January 4, 2008 the Steiners lost to Giant Bernard and Travis Tomko for New Japan at the Tokyo Dome.
+On January 4, 2008, the Steiners lost to Giant Bernard and Travis Tomko for New Japan at the Tokyo Dome.

 Reunions (2005–2006)

 The brothers reunited for the Wrestling Fan Xperince in Winnipeg, Manitoba to defeat Buff Bagwell and G-Man on December 6, 2005.
-On June 2, 2006, Steiner Brothers (Rick Steiner & Scott Steiner) defeated Elvis Elliot & Original Sinn (Sinn Bodhi) at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home."
-They went to United Wrestling Federation in Wilson, North Carolina to defeat the team of Matt Bentley and Frankie Kazarian.
+On June 2, 2006, Steiner Brothers (Rick Steiner and Scott Steiner) defeated Elvis Elliot and Original Sinn (Sinn Bodhi) at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home."
+They went to United Wrestling Federation in Wilson, North Carolina, to defeat the team of Matt Bentley and Frankie Kazarian.
 They also defeated Team 3D the next night in Wilmington, North Carolina.
 On December 9, 2006, the Steiners won the NWA Mid-Atlantic Tag Team Championship.